Fr8org/Fr8Core/Docs/ForDevelopers/DevelopmentGuides/TerminalTutorial-Part2.md

             return Task.FromResult(0);
         }

-Initialization step method invoked  when activity has been added to a plan.
+Fr8 supports two types of configuration: [Initial and Follow-Up](https://github.com/Fr8org/Fr8Core/blob/master/Docs/ForDevelopers/OperatingConcepts/ActivityConfiguration.md).
 Here we anounce that our activity adds to Payload data with name stored in variable *RunTimeCrateLabel*.
-Next method is *Followup*, it will have invoked every time activity will configured.
-We have not much to configure, so it is empty.
+This Activity is too simple to require a separate FollowUp behavior, so we just leave it as:

     public override Task FollowUp()
     {